ilozada/GenomeContent/README.md

 perl GenomeContent_v0.8.pl -s yes -a ~/GenomeContent/plasmodium_falciparum.ensembl.genome.gff -g ~/GenomeContent/plasmodium_falciparum.ensembl.genome.fasta -o ~/GenomeContent/plasmodium.falciparum/ -d ensembl -t genome -e plasmodium.falciparum
 ```

 And if everything was installed correctly, you should see several output files in the directory `plasmodium.falciparum`.
-If so, then you can check directly the description of the [Results: short overview](#results-short-overview) or start checking how actually the program works and how the input files should be prepared to run the program with the genome(s) of your interest.
+If so, then you can check directly the description of the [Results: short overview](#results-short-overview) or start checking how the program works and how the input files should be prepared to run the program with the genome(s) of your interest.

 **Input files** \